Foster Care

 How This Impacts Children's Development

 Foster care is meant to be a safe respite for children being harmed by their family members.
 However, the assumption among the public and some scholars and practitioners is that placements can be harmful, and rarely, if ever, justified.
+Policymakers can do more to ensure that the safety and well-being of children in foster care is prioritized.
 Major pieces of legislation impacting and improving foster care include the “Family First Protection Services Act” (FFPSA) of 2018, and the “Fostering Connections to Success and Increasing Adoptions Act” of 2008.

 READ THE BRIEF: Foster Care: How We Can, and Should, do More for Maltreated Children, 2020